dntoll/1DV608/Assignments/Assignment_4/README.md

 ##Goals

 The goal with the fourth assignment is to continue to work with the code-base from assignment 2, and increase the number of requirements.
 More requirements means more complexity both techologically and code-wise.
 As in A2 we are focusing on security, error handling, and user feedback.

 ## Rules

+If you failed A2 you may use my code from A2 https://github.com/dntoll/1DV608/tree/master/Assignments/Assignment_4/solution to start from.
+It fulfills all the base requirements and extra requirements.

 Examiner sets the degree using the following:
  * Minimum requirements must all be fulfilled